Sugar House, Salt Lake City

 Sugar House is a neighborhood in Salt Lake City, Utah.
 The name is officially two words, although it is often colloquially written as "Sugarhouse."
 As a primary commercial and residential hub of the region, it is often referred to as Salt Lake's "Second Downtown."
 Once a primarily residential area with a suburban-style retail hub, the neighborhood has transformed in recent years as mid-rise offices, residential blocks, and hotels have been constructed in the vicinity of Sugar House Park.

-Sugar House is the site of Westminster College.
+Sugar House is the site of Westminster University.

 Overview

-Sugar House is home to two shopping centers that collectively feature various retailers such as clothing retailer Nordstrom Rack, bookseller Barnes & Noble, clothing retailer Old Navy, Whole Foods Market, Bed Bath & Beyond, Petco, Big 5 Sporting Goods, several fast food and family restaurants, and a luxury seating Cinemark cinema.
+Sugar House is home to two shopping centers that collectively feature various retailers, several fast food and family restaurants, and a luxury seating cinema.
 A strip mall is located on the corner of 2100 South and 700 East.
 The corner of 2100 South and 1300 East features three low-rise office buildings.
 Between the shopping center and 2100 South is a small park named Hidden Hollow Natural Area, created in 2001 as a development project to beautify the city in preparation for the 2002 Winter Olympics.
 It was rehabilitated based on the initiative of school children.

 Sugar House Park is located between I-80, 2100 South, 1300 East, and 1700 East.
 The park was host to a large celebration with fireworks each July 4, but it was discontinued in 2018 due to cost, environmental concerns, and staffing shortages.